May 01, 2025

 1. PEP:

-a) a member of senior management has to approve a business relationship with the client company;
+a) A member of senior management has to approve a business relationship with the client company;

-b) the source of funds has to be checked;
+b) The source of funds has to be checked;

-c) enhanced ongoing monitoring is needed.
+c) Enhanced ongoing monitoring is needed.

 1. Complex or suspicious transactions:

-a) the company must conduct a thorough check of suspicious transactions with regard to financial crimes;
+a) The company must conduct a thorough check of suspicious transactions with regard to financial crimes;

-b) enhanced ongoing monitoring must be set up.
+b) Enhanced ongoing monitoring must be set up.

 1. Partnerships with businesses in the EU that pose a risk, or businesses located in third-countries:

-a) a full check of the client company is to be conducted (including the nature of the business, reputation, established measures for preventing financial crimes, etc.);
+a) A full check of the client company is to be conducted (including the nature of the business, reputation, established measures for preventing financial crimes, etc.);

-b) a member of senior management must approve the business relationship with the company;
+b) A member of senior management must approve the business relationship with the company;

-c) both sides must document their responsibilities for the fulfillment of EDD before establishing the business relationship;
+c) Both sides must document their responsibilities for the fulfillment of EDD before establishing the business relationship;

-d) the client company cannot have an account in a shell bank;
+d) The client company cannot have an account in a shell bank;

-e) the client company cannot make transactions via payable-through accounts.For information on checking PEPs, BaFin recommends referring to the FATF’s guidance.
+e) The client company cannot make transactions via payable-through accounts.For information on checking PEPs, BaFin recommends referring to the FATF’s guidance.

 Reporting requirements